History of Tuva: Independence

-Annexation to Czarist Russia
+Annexation to Tsarist Russia

 During the 1911 revolution in China, tsarist Russia encouraged a separatist movement among the Tuvans.
 Tsar Nicholas II ordered Russian troops into Tuva in 1912, as Russian settlers were allegedly being attacked.
 Tuva became nominally independent as the Urjanchai Republic before being brought under Russian protectorate as the Uryankhay Kray on 17 April 1914 in the memorandum of Foreign Minister Sergey Sazonov on the question of accepting the population of five khoshuns of the Uryankhai Territory.
 It was then part of the Yeniseysk Governorate.
 This move was requested by a number of prominent Tuvans, including the High Lama.
 A Tuvan capital was established, called Belotsarsk (Белоца́рск; literally, "Town of White Tsar").
 Meanwhile, in 1911, Mongolia became independent, though under Russian protection.

 Following the Russian Revolution of 1917 which ended the Tsar's rule, most of Tuva was occupied from 5 July 1918 to 15 July 1919 by Aleksandr Kolchak's "White" Russian troops.
 Pyotr Ivanovich Turchaninov was named governor of the territory.
 In the autumn of 1918 the southwestern part was occupied by Chinese troops and the southern part by Mongol troops led by Khatanbaatar Magsarjav.